TrendsetAM/LandingPageJobland/Jobland specs/MegaContext.md

 ## Overall Objective

 ### Primary Action Goal
-**Sign up for ResumeDrop free trial** - We want users to experience the immediate time savings and improved application quality that transforms their job search from frustrating to empowering.
+**Sign up for ResumeDropAI free trial** - We want users to experience the immediate time savings and improved application quality that transforms their job search from frustrating to empowering.

 ### Secondary Understanding Goals
 1. **Understand the Problem**: Recognize that repetitive data entry is a significant career advancement barrier
 2. **Feel the Frustration**: Connect with the emotional toll of inefficient job application processes
 3. **See the Solution**: Understand how AI-powered drag-and-drop eliminates the pain
-4. **Believe the Benefits**: Trust that ResumeDrop delivers measurable time savings and quality improvements
+4. **Believe the Benefits**: Trust that ResumeDropAI delivers measurable time savings and quality improvements
-5. **Take Action**: Commit to trying ResumeDrop and experiencing the transformation
+5. **Take Action**: Commit to trying ResumeDropAI and experiencing the transformation

 ### Emotional Transformation
 **From**: Frustrated, overwhelmed, and stuck in repetitive administrative tasks